wurthless-elektroniks/RGH1.3/readme.md

 As it ports many RGH3 features to glitch chips, it can facetiously be described as "RGH3, but with a glitch chip".
 However, it is much more aggressive when monitoring the boot process in an attempt to make it as bulletproof as possible.

-## WARNING 1: THIS IS EXPERIMENTAL
+## WARNING 1: THIS IS IN BETA

-RGH1.3 is experimental.
-Who knows if this is stable in real world scenarios or not.
+RGH1.3 is no longer experimental and can be called a beta, but it still has bugs that need to be killed.
 You can use it if you want but I can't guarantee it'll work for you.
 Use it at your own risk!

 ## WARNING 2: ACTUAL BOOT TIME IMPROVEMENTS NOT GUARANTEED